jfrog/jfrog-ecosystem-integration-env/README.md

 # JFrog Ecosystem Integration Environment

-JFrog Ecosystem integration environment is a docker image containing all the tools JFrog CLI integrates with and supports.
+JFrog Ecosystem integration environment is a Docker image containing all the tools JFrog CLI integrates with and supports.

 ## Supported tools

 The image is using `apt` and `sdkman` to download the build tools.
-Note: In the :latest tag, the tools versions may change.
+Note: In the `:latest` tag, the tools versions may change.

 Operating system: Ubuntu 20.04.